Underwood Introduces Legislation to Make Health Care More Affordable, Reduce Premium Costs

 “Arizona families, especially in rural and tribal communities, have been some of the hardest hit by high costs and instability in our health insurance marketplace in recent years.
 Congress must address this by finding market-oriented solution that brings down costs for all Americans and increases marketplace stability, and this important legislation is an important step.
 I am proud to join my colleagues to introduce the Health Care Affordability Act to lower out-of-pocket costs that families are paying every year for their health insurance premiums,” said O’Halleran.

-A one-pager of this legislation can be found here.
+A one-pager of this legislation can be found here: Health Care Affordability Act.